By Mohneet Dhir, multi-asset product specialist, Vanguard Europe

 Proportion of long-term positive real returns for gold, commodities and equities

 Past performance is not a reliable indicator of future results.

-2 Source: Vanguard calculations, based on data from Bloomberg and the OECD.
-Notes: Analysis of the proportion of real five-, 10- and 20-year returns that have been above 0% for global equities, euro-area equities, gold and commodities.
+Sources: Vanguard calculations, based on data from Bloomberg and the OECD, as at 31 October 2021.
+Notes: Total returns calculated in EUR.
+The chart shows the proportion of real five-, 10- and 20-year returns that have been above 0%.
 The sample period for the monthly data is 31 January 1975 to 31 October 2021.
 Volatility is calculated over monthly returns of the entire sample period.
-Indices used: global equities = MSCI World Net Total Return Index; euro-area equity - MSCI EMU Net Total Return Index; commodities = S&P GSCI Index Spot; gold = Gold Spot.
+Indices used: global equities = MSCI World Net Total Return Index; euro-area equities = MSCI EMU Net Total Return Index; commodities = S&P GSCI Index Spot; gold = Gold Spot.

 Maintaining a long-term perspective

 After a particularly difficult year for multi-asset investors, the temptation to change approach is understandable.
 Even the most accomplished athletes admit to moments of self-doubt during a run of bad form.

 Invariably, though, the route to success is grounded in getting the fundamentals right.
 That means staying disciplined and maintaining a long-term perspective with a well-diversified portfolio commensurate with the client’s goals and preference for risk.